 As we have noted, a similar study of the distribution of maximum relative gravitational torques in the OSUBGS sample was made by Block et al. (2002).
-They selected 163 galaxies from the original sample of 198 having inclinations of 70° or less and not members of obviously interacting systems.
-Vertical exponential scaleheights were derived from roughly estimated radial scaleheights (see below) as $h_z = h_R/12$.
+They selected 163 galaxies from the original sample of 198 having inclinations of 70° or less and not being members of obviously interacting systems.
+Vertical exponential scale heights were derived from roughly estimated radial scale lengths (see below) as $h_z = h_R/12$.
 Most importantly, no bulge/disk decompositions were made to allow for the likely rounder shapes of bulges, and approximate orientation parameters from RC3 were used for the deprojections.
-Like us, however, Block et al. derive Q_g from graphs of Q_T versus R.4 Thus, a comparison between our histogram of maximum relative torques and theirs is appropriate.
+Like us, however, Block et al. derived Q_g from graphs of Q_T versus R.4 Thus, a comparison between our histogram of maximum relative torques and theirs is appropriate.

 Figure 7 compares the Block et al. distribution of maximum gravitational torques with our distribution.
-The Block et al. histogram is not exactly the same as the one published, but is based on a table kindly sent to us by.
-F. Combes.
-It includes 159 galaxies where the measured $Q_g < 1$.
-In spite of the similar numbers of objects, the Block et al. sample is missing 13 galaxies that are in our sample, and includes 18 galaxies missing from our sample.
-The differences are in part due to our different inclination cutoffs (65° in our analysis versus 70° used by Block et al.) as well as the different axis ratios used to estimate inclinations (isophotal fits for our sample versus RC3 $logR{25}$ for Block et al.).
+The Block et al. histogram is not exactly the same as the one published, but is based on a table kindly sent to us by F. Combes.
+It includes 159 galaxies where the measured Q_a is less than 1.
+In spite of the similar numbers of objects, the Block et al. sample is missing 13 galaxies that are in our sample and includes 18 galaxies missing from our sample.
+The differences are in part due to our different inclination cutoffs (65° in our analysis vs. 70° used by Block et al.), as well as the different axis ratios used to estimate inclinations (isophotal fits for our sample vs. RC3 $\log R{25}$ for Block et al.).
 To make the comparison fair, we use only the 145 galaxies in common between our samples.
-Although both histograms are similar in showing an asymmetric distribution, our distribution shows more galaxies having low maximum relative torques ($Q_g \le 0.15$).
-The first two bins in the Block et al. histogram are extremely deficient in galaxies, a point used by them to argue that galaxies double their mass by accretion in 10^{10} years.
-The reasons for the differences can be tied directly to a number of causes, highlighted by the histograms in Figure 8.
-Figure 8a shows that without the correction for bulge shape, deprojection stretch can depopulate the first two bins.
-However, the effect seems less important than might have been expected given that our inclination cutoffs were high in both cases.
-A more serious effect could be the assumed scaleheights, as shown in Figure 8b.
-In this plot, we allow for the scatter in h_R/h_z from de Grijs (1998) and compute Q_g for the minimum values of $h_R/h_z = 1$, 3, and 5 ("max h_z " case) and maximum values of 5, 7, and 12 ("min h_z " case) for types S0/a to Sa, Sab-Sbc, and Sc and later, respectively.
-The "max h_z " case clearly shows more low Q_g values than the "min h_z " case.
-Since Block et al. (2002) used $h_R/h_z = 12$ for all galaxies irrespective of Hubble type, their analysis favored lower vertical scaleheights and larger values of Q_g on average.
-Our use of bulge/disk decompositions and a type dependence to h_R/h_z means that on average, our vertical scaleheights are higher than those used by Block et al. (2002), and hence our gravitational torques will be weaker.
-For a fairer comparison, we have recomputed Q_g for our deprojected images assuming $h_z = h_R/12$.
-As expected, this depletes the first two bins but does not account for all the differences seen.
-The use of improved orientation parameters could also contribute a little to the differences.
+Although both histograms are similar in showing an asymmetric distribution, our distribution shows more galaxies having low maximum relative torques ($Q_q \leq 0.15$).
+The first two bins in the Block et al. histogram are extremely deficient in galaxies, a point